agritheory/electronic_payments/docs/index.md

 ![Screen shot showing the same Manage Payment Methods page but the table now shows a credit card available for use.
 There are now Edit and Remove options.](./assets/ep_edit_remove_in_table.png)

 There's an important consideration regarding the Electronic Payment Settings and payment methods being added via the portal.
 As noted in the [Configuration and Settings page](./configuration.md), Electronic Payment Settings are specified on a per-company basis.
 When a portal user adds a payment method, there's no built-in way in ERPNext to associate it to a Company.
-The app provides an Electronic Payment Company field on the Supplier and Customer documents, which should be populated when there are multiple Companies in ERPNext (each with their own provider accounts), and the party does business with the non-default Company.
-If the field is left blank, the app uses the **default Company** set in ERPNext to find the provider and API keys to use.
-Otherwise, it will link the payment method to the specified Company's provider account.
-More details about the field and when to fill it in can be found on the [Configuration and Settings page's Configuring a Company for Customers and Suppliers section](./configuration.md).
+In this case, the app creates it for all companies with an Electronic Payment Settings document if the document has "Enable Accepting" checked (when it's a customer adding a payment method) or "Enable Sending" checked (when it's a supplier adding a payment method).

 In the desk view, stored payment methods are visible on the Electronic Payments tab in that party's page.